 Many in the hearing aid dispensing industry apply “product” or “brand-selling” methods rather than putting the focus on individual patient’s needs in improving their quality of life.
 This often ends in a dissatisfying situation for the patients and spouse or family member.
 The needs of a patient are not only to amplify sound, but, even more important, to help the patient and his or her spouse/family member to an improved quality of life.
 Therefore a non-manipulative ethical selling approach is crucial.

 The primary purpose of this lab is to inspire and motivate you about to impart the important moral and ethical aspects when selling hearing aid solutions to those who are in need of hearing and communication improvement—patient, spouse, or other family members of the patient.

-Benign Paroxysmal Positional Vertigo (BPPV): The Science and Protocols for Successful Treatment and Happy Patients
+Benign Paroxysmal Positional Vertigo (BPPV): The Science and Protocols for Successful Treatment and Happy Patients: SOLD OUT